 The upshot of the class action is that it’s probably best to hand wash All-Clad pans.
 The same is true of HexClad pans, though, given that dishwashers can quickly degrade any non-stick surface coating.

-Either way, all PTFE degrades over time.
+Either way, all PTFE degrades over time, and ceramic coatings typically scratch or otherwise acquire damage eventually.
 That means both HexClad and All-Clad non-stick pans will likely lose their non-stick properties and need replacing in just a few years.

 In contrast, All-Clad’s solid stainless steel pans without PTFE can last for many years, if not decades.
 There’s no need to worry about scratching off surface coatings or releasing toxic fumes with high heat.